C Container Collection (CCC)

 [in]map_array_pointera pointer to the obtained handle.

-[in]closure_over_Tthe code to be run on the reference to user type T, if Occupied.
-This may be a semicolon separated list of statements to execute on T or a section of code wrapped in braces {code here} which may be preferred for formatting.
+[in]closure_over_closure_parameterthe code to be run on the reference to user type, if Occupied.
+This may be a semicolon separated list of statements to execute on the named type or a section of code wrapped in braces {code here} which may be preferred for formatting.

 Returns